Recently, some clients have mentioned during their consults that they heard this is the “perfect” time to file for bankruptcy.

 - Is my electricity going to get cut off?

 - What will I do if I get laid off?

 - Will I have a job to go back to when this is over?

 When the world is so uncertain, knowing your options can give you some peace of mind.

-Even if you don’t ultimately decide to file for bankruptcy, spending time on a free consultation to get some answers might help you sleep better at night.
+Even if you don’t ultimately decide to file for bankruptcy, spending time on a consultation to get some answers might help you sleep better at night.

 (Also, see our post Budgeting for Coronavirus for help on figuring out how to prioritize your bills.)

 That said, there are a number of reasons why this may be the time for many people to file for bankruptcy.